PETRONAS logo with text PETRONAS logo with text

 Notes:

-3. Category 11 only includes emissions associated with fuel products sold to third parties.
+3. Category 11 only includes emission associated with fuel products sold to third parties.
 All fuel products sold are assumed to be fully combusted.

 Unit